Global eigenvalue fluctuations of random biregular bipartite graphs: Abstract

 \section{Abstract}

 We compute the eigenvalue fluctuations of uniformly distributed random biregular bipartite graphs with fixed and growing degrees for a large class of analytic functions.
 As a key step in the proof, we obtain a total variation distance bound for the Poisson approximation of the number of cycles and cyclically non-backtracking walks in random biregular bipartite graphs, which might be of independent interest.
+We also prove a semicircle law for random $(d_1,d_2)$-biregular bipartite graphs when $\frac{d_1}{d_2}\to\infty$.
 As an application, we translate the results to adjacency matrices of uniformly distributed random regular hypergraphs.